 7. A pull-out trash and recycling system

 Hiding your bins in a pull-out cabinet keeps your kitchen looking tidy while making it easy to sort waste and recyclables.
+It’s a simple, hygienic upgrade that adds huge functional value.

 8. A warming drawer